Sirlupinwatson1/aws-iot-docs/developerguide/aws-iot-how-it-works.md

 You can create rules that define one or more actions to perform based on the data in a message\.
 For example, you can insert, update, or query a DynamoDB table or invoke a Lambda function\.
 Rules use expressions to filter messages\.
 When a rule matches a message, the rules engine triggers the action using the selected properties\.
 Rules also contain an IAM role that grants AWS IoT permission to the AWS resources used to perform the action\.

+AWS IoT Core enables you to connect IoT devices to other IoT devices and to other AWS services.
+It is composed of six main components: authorization and authentication, device gateway, message broker, rules engine, device shadow, and the registry.

 ![\[A high-level view of AWS IoT\]](http://docs.aws.amazon.com/iot/latest/developerguide/images/aws_iot_data_services.png)